 A smell and sight I won’t forget in a hurry, as the built-up gases literally caused a fountain of rotten stomach contents to explode over us.

-We found no evidence of poaching, and it was decided that the rhinos must have been fighting, and during this fight fallen over a cliff into the water; drowning due to their inability to swim.
+We found no evidence of poaching, and it was decided that both rhinoceros must have been fighting, and during this fight fallen over a cliff into the water; drowning due to their inability to swim.

 Wednesday 27th August 2008

 We had an introductory game drive today for the student volunteers who have just arrived.
 We saw giraffes, warthogs, bushbuck, kudu, buffalo, impala, zebra and the northern pride of lions.
 But for the second day in a row, we got a phone call from the Shamwari vet team, which instantly changed all plans.

 This time, a gemsbok had been found stranded on a riverbank and Murray the vet was looking for some assistance in moving it.
 It’s thought that it had gone down to drink from the river and was unable to climb back up again.

 Arriving at the action, we watched as Murray and one of his team rowed a boat over to the bank near the gemsbok and dart it with a tranquilliser dart.

 They then struggled to lift the animal onto the boat (requiring extra assistance from our student guide, Julius), and in order to reach the opposite bank that we were standing by on, Murray had to get into the filthy, snake and leech infested waters and push the boat along!

 When they did reach our side of the river, we all helped to lift the gemsbok to dry land, narrowly avoiding its huge horns.
 We carried it half way up the bank, then quickly climbed to the top ourselves, so that only the vet team would be present when it awoke — to avoid being in the firing line should it get spooked.